Communication Department faculty wearing regalia at commencement

 Colleges and universities calculate retention rates to track the percentage of students who enroll as freshman and continue for subsequent semesters.

-We are proud that our retention rate is higher than Buffalo State overall and higher still than the average for public colleges in the United States.
+We are proud that our retention rate, in general, is higher than Buffalo State overall and higher still than the average for public colleges in the United States.

 2021 freshmen: 57.6% continued for 2022